grafana/pyroscope/docs/sources/operators-guide/configure/configuring-shuffle-sharding/index.md

 ### Query-frontend and query-scheduler shuffle sharding

-By default, all Grafana Mimir queriers can execute queries for any tenant.
+By default, all Grafana Fire queriers can execute queries for any tenant.

 When you enable shuffle sharding by setting `-query-frontend.max-queriers-per-tenant` (or its respective YAML configuration option) to a value higher than `0` and lower than the number of available queriers, only the specified number of queriers are eligible to execute queries for a given tenant.